codefarma/mwp-studio/docs/Personas.md

 ### Problem Scenarios

 * Bootstrapping New Themes
+  - Creating and customizing new theme scaffolding is a barrier to creativity
 * Refactoring HTML Structures
 * Finding Proper Hook Points
   - Finding where certain output is being generated from is challenging